 If you:

 For occasional users who mainly send brief personal messages, free options will probably meet your needs.
+But if you're on the fence, many premium keyboards offer free trials—take advantage of them to see if the upgrade is worth it for your specific use case.

 Getting your new AI keyboard up and running can be tricky, but I've installed dozens of these things and have some tips to make it painless.
 The initial setup dramatically affects how well the keyboard will work for you later.